 If you are pregnant, consult your physician, as interpreting test results during pregnancy and choosing a medication requires professional knowledge.

-Some menopausal women may have an elevated vaginal pH, and may therefore receive a green/blue result with the swab even thought they are not suffering from Bacterial Vaginosis or Trichomoniasis.
+Some menopausal women may have an elevated vaginal pH, and may therefore receive a green/blue result with the swab even though they are not suffering from Bacterial Vaginosis or Trichomoniasis.
 As such, you should not use this test if you are menopausal.